The idea of Solar mobility and electric cars

 Map of public charging stations in Slovenija

-We tried the idea of Solar mobility in practice - electric vehicles are charged by photovoltic power plant that produces enough energy for 30000 km per year for our electric cars - E Espace (now retired), R5 elektro and sport electro car Bolt.
+We tried the idea of Solar mobility in practice - electric vehicles are charged by photovoltic power plant that produces enough energy for 30000 km per year for our electric cars - Superpiki, R5 elektro, Dacia Sandero Elektro and sport electro car Bolt.
 By connecting the power plant to the grid the project has been finished end of May 2009 proving that solar mobility is possible.
 If we could have done it with limited sources and only family budget in a garage, societis and corporations could do it faster, better and cheaper.
 But there is not enouh will....

-We have built three electric vehicles being capable of driving from 160-250 km on pure electric power.
+We have four electric vehicles being capable of driving from 100-350 km per charge on pure electric power.
 The cars are charged at home 3kW photovoltaic power plant

 When observing heavy Ljubljana traffic, I found out that more then 90% of the people poluting the city being stuck in traffic jams and driving mostly up to 40 km per day could drive electric.
 To prove it and to show the people that it is possible with today's technology to drive completelly pollution free, the idea to convert Renault Espace has been born in 2006.
 Why Renault Espace?
 Becuse it is made of plastic and due to that fact lightweight and will not rost, so it can last quite many years.
 Because it has enough space for batteries and hybrid power plant.
 Because it is very cheap to buy - it has virtually no value.
 The last reason is because it is big - a kind of little van.
 Whay should an electric car be big???
 Actually it is batter to use a small car, but today's fashon are big cars and most people are afraid that it is dangerous to drive small cars even in cities.
 Actually driving a small car in Slovenija is dangerous as driving habits in our country are more or less of "wild west" style, what is also proved by the highest dead ratio per capita on streets in the whole European union.
 It became my project end of 2006 and made first electric km in august 2007.
 We have rebuilt and refitted by LiPo batteries the first Slovenian electric car R5 Elektro in October 2008 and built a PV powerplant in spring 2009.
 E Espace has been retired in april 2009 and its parts and LiPo battery used in a new sport car project - the Bolt that hit the road in September 2009.
-I am sure big companies could do it better and cheaper then a few enthusiasts in a garage, but there is obviously no will to do it.
+In 2010 we have mainly be doing projects for different companies around the World: conversion of BYD F0 in China (Yuneec), conversion of SMART cars in Belgium (Isolants Hallet) and making a pre prototype of Chebelica car in Slovenija (Oprema Ravne).

 E-espace was fitted with a 40 kW 3 phase 192V electric motor controlled by frequency regualtor.
 It also has a capability of regenerative braking up to -30 kW.
 It has been done by Slovenian company Stoja d.o.o. that has supplied the same motors to Singapore where they move their city buses.
 They also built the first Slovenian EV in 1992.
 Energy is stored in 250 kg of special Kokam Lithium - polimer batteries supplied by company ANET d.o.o. from Ljubljana .
 The total available stored energy is 40 kWh what allows the car high range up to 200 km on pure electric power and speed up to 120 km/h.
 To incease the range a 12 kW diesel generator has been added, powered by bio diesel 2 cylinder direct injection 4 stroke engine.
 Additional power supply is provided also by 200 W of solar cells on the roof of the car supplied by company Actinia (more for visual image then real effect on performances).
 At home we have built a 3 kW solar photovoltaic power station to fill our cars completelly emission free.
 Many additional devices had to be installed like electric power steering pump, electric vacuum brake pump, auxilliary heater for winter, DC DC coverter etc. Unfortunatelly conversion to electrics took a lot of time, efforts and money, but in large scale it would be possible and not too expensive.
 It is really a shame that oil and political lobbies prevent any development in this way -:(